raymondwcs/ibmcloud/README.md

 npm start
 ```
 4. Test your app by sending to it a HTTP `GET` request.
 Open http://127.0.0.1:8099 in your web browser.
+5. Stop your app by pressing Ctrl-C in your terminal.

 # Deploy to IBM Cloud